 Field-hunting tip

-Look in manganese-rich metamorphic rocks and skarns country — that is the host setting where momoiite typically forms.
+Look in manganese-rich metamorphic rocks and skarns country, the host setting where momoiite typically forms.
 If you start seeing rhodochrosite, quartz, spessartine in float, you are in the right ground.
 Field specimens usually show a dodecahedral or trapezohedral crystals habit, so train your eye for that shape before scanning the outcrop.